Air Fryer Malai Broccoli

 plate of malai broccoli on skewers with a side of sliced onion and green chutney

 The best part about these homemade restaurant-style recipes that I personally love as a mum are that you can adjust the ingredients to your liking.
-I’ve used hung card and some cashew paste in the recipe along with the cream to pack in some more nutrition (and this lends a fabulous thick coating texture too!)
+I’ve used hung card and some cashew paste in the recipe along with the cream to pack in more nutrition (and this lends a fabulous thick coating texture too!)

 Picture of all the ingredients for malai-broccoli with text to identify them